 Well, there is no definite answer.
-From the above discussion you understand this depends on a number factors like personal preference; more importantly the purpose of riding.
+From the above discussion you understand this depends on a number of factors like personal preference; more importantly the purpose of riding.

-So here is the question answer for you?
+So here is the question-answer for you?

 Are you a complete beginner and haven’t started this sports yet? – Then go for a longboard.

-Do you want to go for a road trip or want to go from your home to work/school or even a long distance riding? – Longboard is the one you should go for.
+Do you want to go for a road trip or want to go from your home to work/school or even a long-distance riding? – Longboard is the one you should go for.